agenteo/agenteo.github.com/source/_drafts/tricks-learned-releasing-semantic-versioning-libraries.md

 end
 {% endhighlight %}

-this change would go out in a minor version -- the major release after that will actually remove the `taxonomy_slug` method.
+this change would go out in a minor version -- the major release after that will remove the `taxonomy_slug` method.

+When you are providing shared libraries you need an architecture that facilitate deprecation and changes.
+Providing generic data structures like an Array of arrays or Hash might prevent that.
+Once you expose a method returning:

+{% highlight ruby %}
+{ "published": true, "url": "/best-practices" }
+{% endhighlight %}

+and want to switch `url` to `path` your clients have to search and replace.